bevuta/teletrofono/README.md

 The file [config.example.clj](config.example.clj) contains all configuration options with documentation as code comments.
-Please look there for a explanation of the options.
+Please look there for an explanation of the options.

 You can now run leiningen with the unit-test namespace and pipe stderr and stdout into seperate files.